Agriculture sector can boost the economy

 Zonah United Founder, Naheeda Maqbool stressed the importance of Fijians engaging in entrepreneurship, especially in the agriculture sector.

-Maqbool believes that Fiji has the potential to better the local economy by turning to Fijian-made products rather than depending on exports.
+Maqbool believes that Fiji has the potential to better the local economy by turning to Fijian-made products rather than depending on imports.

 “I mean, the vision should be to reduce imported products and to export more Fijian-made products.
 I think there is potential here because the same products have been imported into the country, and if they can be manufactured locally, then I think this would be the best way to turn things around for Fiji.”